Reward Imputation with Sketching for Contextual Batched Bandits: Problem Formulation and Analysis

 \floatname{algorithm}{Protocol}

-Different from existing batched bandit setting \citep{Han2020Sequential,Esfandiar2021Regret}, where the true reward feedbacks for all actions are controlled by the same parameter vector while the contexts received differ by actions at each step, we assume that in CBB setting, the mechanism of true reward feedback differs by actions and the received context is shared by actions.
+In contrast to the existing batched bandit setting \citep{Han2020Sequential, Esfandiar2021Regret}, where the true reward feedbacks for all actions are controlled by the same parameter vector while the received contexts differ across actions at each step, we make the assumption that in CBB setting, the mechanism of true reward feedback varies across actions, while the received context is shared among actions.
 Formally, for any context $\bm s_i \in \mathcal{S} \subseteq \mathbb{R}^d$ and action $A \in \mathcal{A} $, we assume that the expectation of the true reward $R_{i, A}^{\mathrm{true}}$ is determined by an unknown action-specific \emph{reward parameter vector} $\bm \theta_A^* \in \mathbb{R}^d$: $ \mathbb{E} [ R_{i, A}^{\mathrm{true}} ~|~ \bm s_i ] = \langle \bm \theta_{A}^*, \bm s_i \rangle $ (the linear reward will be extended to the nonlinear case in Section~\ref{sec:PR:Var}).
 This setting for reward feedback matches many real-world applications, e.g., each action corresponds to a different category of candidate coupons in coupon recommendation, and the reward feedback mechanism of each category differs due to the different discount pricing strategies.

-Next, we provide deeper understandings of the influence of unobserved feedbacks on the performance of policy updating in CBB setting.
+Next, we delve deeper into understanding the impact of unobserved feedbacks on the performance of policy updating in CBB setting.
 We first conducted an empirical comparison by applying the batch UCB policy (SBUCB) \citep{Han2020Sequential} to environments under different proportions of received reward feedbacks.
 In particular, the agent under full-information feedback can receive all the rewards of the executed and non-executed actions, called \emph{Full-Information CBB} (FI-CBB) setting.
 From Figure~\ref{fig:PR:LinUCB:full:Emp}, we can observe that the partial-information feedbacks are damaging in terms of hurting the policy updating, and batched bandit policy can benefit from more reward feedbacks, where the performance of $80 \%$ feedback is very close to that of FI-CBB.

 Then, we prove the difference of instantaneous regrets between the CBB and FI-CBB settings in Theorem~\ref{eq:PR:goodness:Full} (proof can be found in Appendix~A). \begin{theorem} For any action $A \in \mathcal{A}$ and context $\bm s_i \in \mathcal{S}$, let $\bm \theta_{A}^{n}$ be the reward parameter vector estimated by the batched UCB policy in the $n$-th episode.
 The upper bound of instantaneous regret (defined by $\left| \left\langle \bm \theta_{A}^{n}, \bm s_i \right\rangle - \left\langle \bm \theta_{A}^*, \bm s_i \right\rangle \right|$) in the FI-CBB setting is tighter than that in CBB setting (i.e., using the partial-information feedback). \end{theorem}